Helping millions of people navigate the world of technology.

-Top 8 Ways to Fix Mouse Cursor Not Showing on Windows 11
+5 Ways to Fix Mouse Cursor Not Showing on Windows 11

-2. Clean the Trackpad or the Bottom Surface of the Mouse
+Fix 1: Clean the Trackpad or the Bottom Surface of the Mouse

-It may be possible that your mouse cursor has gone to the edge of the display, and once that has happened, your trackpad or mouse is malfunctioning which is why you’re unable to get the cursor back on screen.
 Sometimes, the dirt accumulated on your laptop’s trackpad may hinder the cursor’s movement.
 The same goes for the bottom surface of your mouse.

 Cleaning the trackpad is simple.
 Just take a microfibre cloth and wipe off any visible dirt.
 If you’re feeling extra, dig the edges of the trackpad with a brush to deep clean the trackpad.
 You can follow the same process for an external mouse too.
-If you’re using a mouse, it’s good idea to use a mouse pad or mat for smoother movement.
+If you’re using a mouse, it’s a good idea to use a mouse pad or mat for smoother movement.

-3. Ensure the Trackpad Isn’t Disabled With Function Keys
+Fix 2: Ensure the Trackpad Isn’t Disabled With Function Keys

 Most laptops have a key combination involving the function keys that disables your trackpad and the mouse cursor.
 If the mouse cursor has gone to the edge of the display and has then been disabled, you may not be able to find it on the screen.
 Since the shortcut involves pressing a function key, you may trigger it by mistake more often than you would think.